 In The Sisterhood a group of powerful women, with miraculous gifts, tries to bring peace and freedom into a land ruled by evil men.

 In Dune Warriors one brave woman bands five warriors together to fight back against a vicious warlord bent on controlling what little water remains.

 In Raiders of the Sun the battle for gunpowder brings humanity back to the brink of extinction.
 This film contains tons of footage from Cirio H. Santiago’s previous films, also there is a dude with a pig hat.

-So if you like cars with spikes and flamethrowers, bands of feisty dwarves, beautiful amazon women, and tight lipped heroes then you will most assuredly enjoy the films of Cirio H. Santiago.
-He was certainly not the best producer of films of this genre, that would still be George Miller, but his film have a certain distinctive look to them that makes them stand out, and if you drink enough alcohol the can provide a rousing good time.
+So if you like cars with spikes and flamethrowers, bands of feisty dwarves, beautiful amazon women, and tight-lipped heroes then you will most assuredly enjoy the films of Cirio H. Santiago.
+He was certainly not the best producer from this genre, that would still be George Miller, but his films have a certain distinctive look to them that makes them stand out.
+These may be “bad movies” but if you drink enough alcohol they can provide a rousing good time.